 - Comparison - The binary comparison operators for this rule. lt = less than, gt = greater than, eq = Equal to, ne = Not equal .

 - Threshold - The numeric value you want this rule to apply to.

 - Description - A message that explains the rule.
 This is not mandatory.

 - Stop Test - If this box is checked, the test will stop immediately when that criteria will fail.

-- Evaluate last 1-minute sliding window only - By checking this box you will be able to know exactly when certain criteria has failed by having red markups on the load report, in a 1 minute granularity.
+- Evaluate last 1-minute sliding window only - By checking this box you will be able to know when certain criteria has failed.
+Just hover the mouse over the number of violations:

 - Ignore Failure Criteria during rampup - This option allows the Failure Criteria mechanism to be functional only when rampup is over and the load has reached the max numebr of users.

 Test Failure Criteria Report